HectareaGalbis/cl-glfw/docs/vulkan.md

 This function creates a Vulkan surface for the specified window.

-If the Vulkan loader or at least one minimally functional ICD were not found, this function returns `VK_ERROR_INITIALIZATION_FAILED` and generates a [+api-unavailable+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#api-unavailable) error.
+If the Vulkan loader or at least one minimally functional ICD were not found, this function returns `VK_ERROR_INITIALIZATION_FAILED` and generates a [GLFW_API-UNAVAILABLE](https://hectarea1996.github.io/cl-glfw/init-version-error.html#api-unavailable) error.
 Call [vulkan-supported](https://hectarea1996.github.io/cl-glfw/vulkan.html#vulkan-supported) to check whether Vulkan is at least minimally available.

-If the required window surface creation instance extensions are not available or if the specified instance was not created with these extensions enabled, this function returns `VK_ERROR_EXTENSION_NOT_PRESENT` and generates a [+api-unavailable+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#api-unavailable) error.
+If the required window surface creation instance extensions are not available or if the specified instance was not created with these extensions enabled, this function returns `VK_ERROR_EXTENSION_NOT_PRESENT` and generates a [GLFW_API-UNAVAILABLE](https://hectarea1996.github.io/cl-glfw/init-version-error.html#api-unavailable) error.
 Call [get-required-instance-extensions](https://hectarea1996.github.io/cl-glfw/vulkan.html#get-required-instance-extensions) to check what instance extensions are required.

-The window surface cannot be shared with another API so the window must have been created with the [client api hint](https://www.glfw.org/docs/latest/window_guide.html#GLFW_CLIENT_API_attrib) set to `+no-api+` otherwise it generates a [+invalid-value+](https://hectarea1996.github.io/cl-glfw/init-version-error.html#invalid-value) error and returns `VK_ERROR_NATIVE_WINDOW_IN_USE_KHR`.
+The window surface cannot be shared with another API so the window must have been created with the [client api hint](https://www.glfw.org/docs/latest/window_guide.html#GLFW_CLIENT_API_attrib) set to `GLFW_NO-API` otherwise it generates a [GLFW_INVALID-VALUE](https://hectarea1996.github.io/cl-glfw/init-version-error.html#invalid-value) error and returns `VK_ERROR_NATIVE_WINDOW_IN_USE_KHR`.

 The window surface must be destroyed before the specified Vulkan instance.
 It is the responsibility of the caller to destroy the window surface.
 GLFW does not destroy it for you.
 Call `vkDestroySurfaceKHR` to destroy the surface.